 Heat the toolheads up to the temperature that is required for first layer extrusion before you start the print.

 In the files tab on either the browser or macine UI, press Print on the desired file.

 Ensure that the first layer is good before leaving the printer.
 A good first layer is the foundation for a good print!
-You may have to fine tune your Z offset calibration.
-More information on how to fine tune the offset can be found in the “Fine-tune Offset Calibration” section in the Bed Levelling article.
+You may have to fine-tune your Z offset calibration.
+More information can be found in our First Layer Guide in the Operation section.